 Through her alliance with Britain, Japan declares war on Germany and attacks the German colony of Tsingtau in China.

-The British troops that had advanced from the northern coast of France to the Belgian town of Mons were finally forced to retreat.
+After advancing from the northern coast of France to the Belgian town of Mons, British troops are finally forced to retreat.

-The British suffered huge losses at the First Battle of Ypres.
+The British suffer huge losses at the First Battle of Ypres.

-All hope of a quick ending to the war disappeared as trench warfare started to dominate the Western Front.
+All hope of a quick ending to the war disappears as trench warfare starts to dominate the Western Front.